-- 3.1.4 We will feed in any consultation responses into the Plan making process (and iteratively build them into this IIA). - 3.1.5 The below are the key evidential facets / policy driver components that have informed the Draft Plan. - The Local Government and Elections (Wales) Act 2021; - Constitutional and governance arrangements of the SWWCJC since its inception; - Future Wales The National Plan 2040; - South West Wales Regional Economic Delivery Plan; - South West Wales Regional Energy Strategy; - Llwybr Newydd: The Wales Transport Strategy 2021; - The Swansea Bay City Deal; - The 2020 Future Generations Report; - The Well-being of Future Generations (Wales) Act 2015 7 national goals and the 5 ways of working; - Corporate Joint Committee: statutory guidance summary; - Welsh Government Strategic Equality Plan 2020-2024;
+- 3.1.4 We have considered the consultation responses received (and iteratively built them into this IIA as and where appropriate). - 3.1.5 The below are the key evidential facets / policy driver components that have informed the Plan. - The Local Government and Elections (Wales) Act 2021; - Constitutional and governance arrangements of the SWWCJC since its inception; - Future Wales The National Plan 2040; - South West Wales Regional Economic Delivery Plan; - South West Wales Regional Energy Strategy; - Llwybr Newydd: The Wales Transport Strategy 2021; - The Swansea Bay City Deal; - The 2020 Future Generations Report; - The Well-being of Future Generations (Wales) Act 2015 7 national goals and the 5 ways of working; - Corporate Joint Committee: statutory guidance summary; - Welsh Government Strategic Equality Plan 2020-2024;